-- Technically in encapsulation, the variables or data of a class is hidden from any other class and can be accessed only through any member function of own class in which they are declared.
+- Technically in encapsulation, the variables or data of a class is hidden from any other class and can be accessed only through any member function of its own class in which it is declared.

 The program to access variables of the class EncapsulateDemo is shown below:

 Geek's name: Harsh Geek's age: 19 Geek's roll: 51

 In the above program, the class EncapsulateDemo is encapsulated as the variables are declared as private.
 The get methods like getAge() , getName() , getRoll() are set as public, these methods are used to access these variables.
 The setter methods like setName(), setAge(), setRoll() are also declared as public and are used to set the values of the variables.

 - Data Hiding: The user will have no idea about the inner implementation of the class.
 It will not be visible to the user how the class is storing values in the variables.
 The user will only know that we are passing the values to a setter method and variables are getting initialized with that value.

 - Increased Flexibility: We can make the variables of the class as read-only or write-know that only depending on our requirement.
 If we wish to make the variables read-only then we have to omit the setter methods like setName(), setAge(), etc. from the above program or if we wish to make the variables as write-only then we have to omit the get methods like getName(), getAge(), etc. from the above program

 - Reusability: Encapsulation also improves the re-usability and easy to change with new requirements.

 - Testing code is easy: Encapsulated code is easy to test for unit testing.

 This article is contributed by Harsh Agarwal.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.